 In 2013, Beaulieu founded The Enliven Project, a campaign to bring sexual violence out of the closet and lift survivors to their full potential.
 The Enliven Project is grounded in the idea that change cannot take place unless we tell the truth about our lives, our organizations and our social movements.
 The Enliven Project was recognized as a 2013 Echoing Green finalist, selected as one of 39 finalists from over 3,000 applications.
 One of The Enliven Project’s graphics, The Truth About False Accusation, generated international discussion and debate, and has been re-blogged over 600,000 times and shared by celebrities like Demi Lovato on Instagram to over 30 million followers.
 The Enliven Project’s work has been referenced in numerous blogs and media sites, including The Guardian UK, Washington Post and Slate.

 Sarah graduated from Brown University with a B.A. in women’s studies and religious studies, earned an M.B.A. from the Carroll School of Management at Boston College and completed graduate coursework at the Boston University School of Social Work.
-Sarah serves on board of the Boston Area Rape Crisis Center, one of the nation’s oldest rape crisis centers, where she started as a medical advocate and survivor speaker.
+Sarah served for five years on the board of the Boston Area Rape Crisis Center, one of the nation’s oldest rape crisis centers, where she started as a medical advocate and survivor speaker.
 She actively participates in the community as a volunteer and mentor.

 Sarah lives in Boston, MA with her husband, Marc, two young children, and dog.